 Tofu is an excellent vegan addition.
 Plus you can add different flavoured tofu to your vegan chop suey.
 For example, you can opt for smoked tofu or nut tofu which are also excellent!

-Just check out my incredible tofu in black bean sauce which is also packed with Chinese flavours.
+Just check out my incredible tofu in black bean sauce and salt and pepper tofu which are also packed with Chinese flavours.

 vegetable chop suey – calories